Skip to content

 FAQ Section

-Q: Who can dispute an error in a background report?
+1. How do I dispute an error in my background report?

-Q: How long does it take to resolve a dispute?
+4. How long does it take to correct an error in my report?

 How to Dispute and Correct Errors in Background Reports